aschuerch/MBBI_ComputerPracticum/_episodes/03-intro-shell.md

 ~~~
 {: .output}

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
+Anything with an '@' is a symbolic link.
 If
 there are no decorations, it's a file.

 `ls` has lots of other options.
 To find out what they are, we can type: